 - at risk of unsatisfactory progress

-- unsatisfactory progress, where a recommendation of a change to enrolment is made to the Academic Board (eg transfer to masters or lapsed candidature)
+- unsatisfactory progress, where a recommendation of a change to enrolment is made to the Academic Board based on how much candidature you have already consumed. (eg transfer to masters or lapsed candidature)

 - unsatisfactory progress, where a recommendation of termination of candidature is made to the Academic Board.

-If the outcome at the end of the formal warning period is unsatisfactory progress, you can appeal to the Academic Board.
+If the outcome at the end of the period is unsatisfactory progress, your candidature will be terminated, unless you follow any recommendations by your committee.
+If you disagree with the decision made by the committee you can appeal to the Academic Board.

 Student visa holders

 Student visa holders who wish to appeal to the Academic Board must do so within 20 working days of receiving their outcome.
-If you do not lodge an appeal to the Academic Board within this time, the University will notify the Department of Home Affairs about your outcome.
+If you do not lodge an appeal to the Academic Board within this time, the University will notify the Department of Home Affairs about your outcome and your Confirmation of Enrolment (CoE) will be cancelled which in turn will have an impact on your student visa.

 If your appeal to the Academic Board is unsuccessful, but you still believe the outcome of the process to be unfair, you may also appeal to the Victorian Ombudsman.
 You must do this within 10 working days of receiving the Academic Board decision, and provide evidence of lodgement to the Academic Secretary.

-Your right to appeal to the Victorian Ombudsman is not limited to 10 working days; however, the University must notify Home Affairs that you have not achieved satisfactory academic progress after 10 working days if no evidence of an appeal to the Ombudsman is received.
+Your right to appeal to the Victorian Ombudsman is not limited to 10 working days; however, the University must notify the Department of Home Affairs that you have not achieved satisfactory academic progress after 10 working days if no evidence of an appeal to the Ombudsman is received.